-Previously a mainstay of long haul destinations such as Mexico and the Caribbean, all-inclusive holidays are now becoming popular for short haul trips to the likes of Turkey and Spain.
+Previously a mainstay of long-haul destinations such as Mexico and the Caribbean, all-inclusive holidays are now popular for short-haul trips to the likes of Turkey and Spain.
 So can these deals save you money?

-If you're on a tight budget, booking an all-inclusive deal can seem like a way to save money, as according to Teletext Holidays we tend to run out of cash five days into a typical seven day trip.
+If you're on a tight budget, booking an all-inclusive deal can seem like a way to save money.
+Indeed, according to Teletext Holidays we tend to run out of cash five days into a typical seven-day trip.

 Forking out for food and drink means a third of us come back with excess baggage, in the form of more than £200 on our credit card.

-This has led to a 40 per cent increase in the number of people looking for all-inclusive packages over the past three years.
+This has led to an increase in the number of people looking for all-inclusive packages over the past few years.

 Does all-inclusive mean no more bills?

 Even an all-inclusive deal may not mean unlimited food and drink available 24/7.

 Providers usually offer different levels of packages, ranging from full-board, including local alcohol and soft drinks.
 Sometimes there's a 24-hour option.

 As the name suggests, this means food and drink available round the clock rather than restricted restaurant times.